 With such a small cast you know Out of Death isn’t going to have much in the way of action.
 And there isn’t.
 There is lots of wandering around in the woods, lots of talk and the bad guys screaming “Freeze!” and firing into the air rather than actually shooting the person they’re chasing.

 The script for Out of Death also makes constant use of coincidence.
 We keep seeing aerial shots of vast forests, but characters repeatedly stumble across each other in the woods.
 Jack is there because of his dead wife, Shannon, her dead father giving them common ground to bond over.
 And Pam not only works for the Sheriff, but she must also be the only honest member of the town’s police force.
 You can get away with some of this if the film moves fast enough to keep you from thinking about it, this just plods along.

 With Willis barely in the film and seemingly barely awake when he is, it’s up to King and Sirow to carry the film.
 Sirow does a good job as the manipulative and ruthless Sheriff and gives Out of Death a solid villain.
 Unfortunately, Jack isn’t on screen enough to make an identifiable hero and Shannon isn’t given much to do but scream and cry between run-ins with the crooked cops.
 King does the best she can with the part, but there’s damn little for her to work with.

 Out of Death starts with scenes from the middle of the film before going back to the start.
 That, as much as I dislike it, is pretty standard these days.
 However, we get to the final confrontation and then the film flashes back to reveal some vital information as to how we got there.
-It not only feels like a cheat, it’s counterproductive.
+It not only feels like a cheat, but it’s also counterproductive.
 There would have been more suspense in a race against time situation than in what the film gives us, which feels very much like a deus ex machina finish.